JPMorgan 2Q profit drops; CEO warns of economic challenges

 Bank stocks have been hit hard this year as investors have worried about the Federal Reserve putting the U.S. economy into recession to combat inflation.
 A recession would mean some Americans would lose jobs, and likely start falling behind on their loans.
 These fears have more than offset the higher revenues that banks have earned from higher interest rates.

-As of the close Wednesday, JPMorgan shares were down 29% year to date.
-The KBW Bank Index is down 26%.
+JPMorgan shares are down 31.8% for the year so far, while the KBW Bank Index is down 25.6%.

 Total revenue at the bank was $30.7 billion in the second quarter, compared to $30.5 billion in the same period a year earlier.